takuya/mailcow-dockerized-aarch64/README.md

 ## sogo issue

-Mailcow use sogo.nu nightly builts, but no arm binary on sogo.nu site.
+Mailcow use `sogo.nu nightly builts`, but no arm binary on sogo.nu site.
 Debian/Sid has Arm binary. so we can use it. id:sogo homedir is differ from sogo.nu nightly, `GNUStep Default ` and symbolic link should be fixed